 A functional limitation must be evaluated and considered, just like any other limitation of the claim, for what it fairly conveys to a person of ordinary skill in the pertinent art in the context in which it is used.
 A functional limitation is often used in association with an element, ingredient, or step of a process to define a particular capability or purpose that is served by the recited element, ingredient or step.
 In Innova/Pure Water Inc. v.
 Safari Water Filtration Sys.
 Inc., 381 F.3d 1111, 1117-20, 72 USPQ2d 1001, 1006-08 (Fed.
 Cir.
 2004), the court noted that the claim term “operatively connected” is “a general descriptive claim term frequently used in patent drafting to reflect a functional relationship between claimed components,” that is, the term “means the claimed components must be connected in a way to perform a designated function.”
 “In the absence of modifiers, general descriptive terms are typically construed as having their full meaning.”
 Id. at 1118, 72 USPQ2d at 1006.
 In the patent claim at issue, “subject to any clear and unmistakable disavowal of claim scope, the term ‘operatively connected’ takes the full breath of its ordinary meaning, i.e., ‘said tube [is] operatively connected to said cap’ when the tube and cap are arranged in a manner capable of performing the function of filtering.”
 Id. at 1120, 72 USPQ2d at 1008.

 Notwithstanding the permissible instances, the use of functional language in a claim may fail “to provide a clear-cut indication of the scope of the subject matter embraced by the claim” and thus be indefinite.
 In re Swinehart, 439 F.2d 210, 213 (CCPA 1971).
 For example, when claims merely recite a description of a problem to be solved or a function or result achieved by the invention, the boundaries of the claim scope may be unclear.
 Halliburton Energy Servs., Inc. v.
 M-I LLC, 514 F.3d 1244, 1255, 85 USPQ2d 1654, 1663 (Fed.
 Cir.
 2008) (noting that the Supreme Court explained that a vice of functional claiming occurs “when the inventor is painstaking when he recites what has already been seen, and then uses conveniently functional language at the exact point of novelty”) (quoting General Elec.
 Co. v.
 Wabash Appliance Corp., 304 U.S. 364, 371 (1938)); see also United Carbon Co. v.
 Binney & Smith Co., 317 U.S. 228, 234 (1942) (holding indefinite claims that recited substantially pure carbon black “in the form of commercially uniform, comparatively small, rounded smooth aggregates having a spongy or porous exterior”).
 Further, without reciting the particular structure, materials or steps that accomplish the function or achieve the result, all means or methods of resolving the problem may be encompassed by the claim.
 Ariad Pharmaceuticals., Inc. v.
 Eli Lilly & Co., 598 F.3d 1336, 1353, 94 USPQ2d 1161, 1173 (Fed.
 Cir.
 2010) (en banc).
+See also Datamize LLC v.
+Plumtree Software Inc., 75 USPQ2d 1801 (Fed.
+Cir.
+2005) where a claim directed to a software based system for creating a customized computer interface screen recited that the screen be "aesthetically pleasing," which is an intended result and does not provide a clear cut indication of scope because it imposed no structural limits on the screen.
 Unlimited functional claim limitations that extend to all means or methods of resolving a problem may not be adequately supported by the written description or may not be commensurate in scope with the enabling disclosure, both of which are required by 35 U.S.C.
 112(a) and pre-AIA 35 U.S.C.
 112, first paragraph.
 In re Hyatt, 708 F.2d 712, 714, 218 USPQ 195, 197 (Fed.
 Cir.
 1983); Ariad, 598 F.3d at 1340, 94 USPQ2d at 1167.
 For instance, a single means claim covering every conceivable means for achieving the stated result was held to be invalid under 35 U.S.C.
 112, first paragraph because the court recognized that the specification, which disclosed only those means known to the inventor, was not commensurate in scope with the claim.
 Hyatt, 708 F.2d at 714-715, 218 USPQ at 197.
 For more information regarding the written description requirement and enablement requirement under 35 U.S.C.
 112(a) or pre-AIA 35 U.S.C.
-112, first paragraph, see MPEP §§ 2161-2164.08(c). keeping in mind that whether or not the functional limitation complies with 35 U.S.C.
-112(a) or pre-AIA 35 U.S.C.
+112, first paragraph, see MPEP §§ 2161-2164.08(c).
+Examiners should keep in mind that whether or not the functional limitation complies with 35 U.S.C.
+112(b) or pre-AIA 35 U.S.C.
 112, second paragraph, is a different issue from whether the limitation is properly supported under 35 U.S.C.
 112(a) or pre-AIA 35 U.S.C.
 112, first paragraph, or is distinguished over the prior art.

 In comparison, a claim limitation reciting “transparent to infrared rays” was held to be definite because the specification showed that a substantial amount of infrared radiation was always transmitted even though the degree of transparency varied depending on certain factors.
 Swinehart, 439 F.2d at 214, 169 USPQ at 230.
 Likewise, the claims in another case were held definite because applicant provided “a general guideline and examples sufficient to enable a person of ordinary skill in the art to determine whether a process uses a silicon dioxide source ‘essentially free of alkali metal’ to make a reaction mixture ‘essentially free of alkali metal’ to produce a zeolitic compound ‘essentially free of alkali metal.’”
 In re Marosi, 710 F.2d 799, 803, 218 USPQ 289, 293 (Fed.
 Cir.
 1983).